george-gca/george-gca.github.io/_drafts/2023-06-01-slidev_for_non_web_devs.md

     sli.dev installing new theme.
 </div>

-## Basic usage
+## Basic settings

 I am not a hardcore sli.dev user or web developer.
-Since I started using it, The first one is forcing the slides to be in dark mode.
+So there were some things that took some time for me to figure out, and I think it is worth mentioning.
+The first one is forcing the slides to be in dark mode.
 To do that, I add the following line to the front matter of `slides.md` file:

 ```yaml
 colorSchema: 'dark'
 ```

+While using the `academic` theme, by default every slide with a `# title` will be added to the table of contents.
+To hide a slide from the table of contents, add the following line to the front matter of the slide:

 ```yaml
 hideInToc: true
 ```

+For the sake of organization, I like to create a different file for each section in my presentation, then import these files in my main `slides.md`.
+To do that, create a new file with the markdown extension, then add the following lines to `slides.md` for each file to be included:

 ```yaml
 ---